mawkler/demicolon.nvim/README.md

 ## Credit

-The treesitter portion of this plugin is just a wrapper over [nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects).
+[nvim-treesitter-textobjects](https://github.com/nvim-treesitter/nvim-treesitter-textobjects) is used at the core of Demicolon's repeat logic.
 Credit to them for making an awesome plugin!